 People who are at high risk (men who have sex with men, injection drug users and their sexual partners, commercial sex workers) should be regularly tested for HIV.

-If the health care provider suspects early acute HIV infection, other tests (such as HIV viral load) will be needed to confirm this diagnosis, because the HIV ELISA/Western blot test will often be negative during this window period.
+If the health care provider suspects early acute HIV infection, other tests (such as HIV viral load) will be needed to confirm this diagnosis, because the HIV ELISA/Western blot test may be negative during this window period.

 Dewar R, Goldstein D, Maldarelli F. Diagnosis of human immunodeficiency virus infection.
 In: Mandell GL, Bennett GE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 119.
+Philadelphia, Pa: Elsevier Churchill-Livingstone; 2009:chap 119.